Leo Politi: Early books

-He also illustrated The Least One by Ruth Sawyer in 1941, Aqui se Habla Espanol by Margarita Lopez and Esther Brown in 1942 and Angelo, the Naughty One by Helen Garrett in 1944.
+Politi also illustrated The Least One by Ruth Sawyer in 1941, Aqui se Habla Espanol by Margarita Lopez and Esther Brown in 1942 and Angelo, the Naughty One by Helen Garrett in 1944.
 In 1944, he illustrated Stories from the Americas.
 It marked a distinct departure from Politi's early impressionist, cubist and art deco styles to a softer and less dark, gritty execution that typified his later work.
 The softer tones and themes continued in all of his future books.
 Multiculturalism continued to be an overriding theme, but was not overtly political as seen in his magazine work.

 Recognition

 The Catholic Library Association each year presents the Regina Medal of excellence to one living exemplar of the words of the English poet, Walter de la Mare "only the rarest kind of best in anything can be good enough for the young," for continued, distinguished contribution to children's literature without regard to the nature of the contribution.
-In 1966 Leo Politi was the recipient of this distinguished award.
+In 1966, Politi was the recipient of the award.

-In 1974, a branch of the Fresno Public Library was named for him, and in 1991, the Leo Politi Elementary School was dedicated to him in Koreatown, a neighborhood in the Mid-Wilshire district of the City of Los Angeles.
-There is also a Leo Politi Square in Echo Park, where he lived for many years.
+In 1974, a new branch of the Fresno Public Library was named for Leo Politi.